 An experienced lawyer understands Virginia law and the complexities of negotiating with anyone that can be found liable in a truck accident.
 A lawyer can help with negotiations, settlements, liability, and compensation for the victim.

 Truck accidents are complex and can involve multiple parties.
 It takes an experienced lawyer to collect and present evidence, negotiate with insurance companies and liable parties, and take the claim to court if needed.
 A Virginia Beach truck accident lawyer at Anchor Legal Group, PLLC can help you receive the compensation you are entitled to after a truck accident.
-Contact us online or call us at 757-LAW-0000 for a free consultation.
+Contact us online or call us at 757-LAW-0000 for a consultation.
 Located in Virginia Beach, we serve clients in Virginia Beach, Chesapeake, Norfolk, Suffolk, Portsmouth, Newport News, Hampton, and Eastern Shore.
 We also serve our clients throughout the United States through our network of associated attorneys.